-$\sin$ = Sine function on an 18-hr clock system, with $2\pi$ radians equal to one 18-hr cycle hr18 = Time of day, in a 24-hr clock system, but calculated using an 18-hr asphalt concrete (AC) temperature rise-and-fall time cycle
+$\sin = \text{Sine}$ function on an 18-hr clock system, with $2\pi$ radians equal to one 18-hr cycle hr18 = Time of day, in a 24-hr clock system, but calculated using an 18-hr asphalt concrete (AC) temperature rise-and-fall time cycle

 Greenwood Engineering reports GPS location and time at each interval (10m) in the file ending with ".gpsimp.xls".
 Note GPS time is presented in Coordinated Universal Time, UTC.
-Pavement surface temperature is also reported along with the deflection values in the file ending with

-"tsd.tsd.xls".
-The previous day average air temperature was obtained at the closest weather station from National Center for Environmental Information weather site https://gis.ncdc.noaa.gov and used in Bells equation (10) to calculate mid-depth temperature.
+Pavement surface temperature is also reported along with the deflection values in the file ending with "tsd.tsd.xls".
+The previous day average air temperature was obtained at the closest weather station from National Center for Environmental Information weather site https://gis.ncdc.noaa.gov and used in Bells equation to calculate mid-depth temperature.
 The computed mid-depth temperature is used with the temperature correction procedure described earlier.
 The following points should be noted when the results from temperature correction and repeatability analysis are evaluated.

-- Temperature correction model should be considered as an intermediate solution until an accurate procedure is developed. - Pavement layer details were not readily available for all the tested sections and therefore, for the purpose of temperature corrections, all sections were assumed to be flexible pavements.
-Consequently, the temperature corrected SCI300 should only be used for those pavement sections that Georgia DOT knows to be flexible pavements.
-For sections that are not flexible pavements, it is recommended to use the uncorrected SCI300 or other indices presented. - When AC layer thickness information is not available, it is assumed based on the road category - M&R activities, if any, applied between the time of initial and repeat data collection are not considered in the repeatability analysis.
+- Temperature correction procedure should be considered as an intermediate solution until an accurate procedure is developed. - To simplify data processing and analysis, the temperature corrected SCI presented in this report are all corrected to reference temperature of 70°F irrespective of the pavement type.
+The use of the current strain based temperature correction procedure is intended for flexible pavements and their use for composite pavements is questionable and yet to be verified.
+Therefore, for sections that are not flexible pavements, it is recommended to use the uncorrected SCI300 or other indices presented. - M&R activities, if any, applied between the time of initial and repeat data collection are not considered in the repeatability analysis.